-100 hours for astronomy
+100 hours of astronomy

 100 Hours of Astronomy